dallasread/component-showcase/README.md

 ## Usage

 1. In your repository, add `component-showcase` to your `package.json` file and `yarn add -D component-showcase` or `npm install -D component-showcase`.
 1. Next, create `component-showcase.config.js` in the root of your project.
-See the options [below](#component-showcase-config-js).
+See the options [below](#configuration-options).
 1. Finally, run `yarn component-showcase` or `yarn run component-showcase` from your project directory.
 When it's done, you will have a standalone HTML file at your `outputPath`.

-## `component-showcase.config.js`
+## Configuration Options

-This is a configuration file that belongs in the root of your project.
+`component-showcase.config.js` is a configuration file that belongs in the root of your project.

 ```js
 module.exports = {